GluuFederation/docs-cb-prod/docs/source/index.md

 ### Local installation

+To install a Gluu Server with a local instance of Couchbase:

+ - Just complete rpm/deb installation, don't run `install.py` yet.
-To install a Gluu Server with a local instance of Couchbase, download your preferred [Couchbase package](https://www.couchbase.com/downloads) and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.
+ - Download your preferred [Couchbase package](https://www.couchbase.com/downloads) and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.
+ - Move forward with `installl.py` procedure.

 ### Remote installation